-Celebrating 25 years since its release, the acclaimed documentary Eternity (1994), by award-winning director Lawrence Johnston (Life, Fallout), is the latest film to be restored as part of our NFSA Restores program.
-The restoration will premiere at the Sydney Film Festival on 13 June.
+Celebrating 25 years since its release, the acclaimed documentary Eternity (1994), by award-winning director Lawrence Johnston (Life, Fallout), has been restored as part of our NFSA Restores program.
+The restoration screened at the 2019 Sydney Film Festival.

 Eternity was an international festival favourite on its initial release, winning the Los Angeles Documentary Festival’s prestigious Award for Best Documentary Feature Film, among many others.